-A tablespoon of nuts, seeds or some Greek yogurt are good choices for extra protein.
+Greek yogurt or a handful of nuts or seeds are good choices for extra protein.

-Bottom Line: If you must buy breakfast cereal, make sure it is low in sugar and high in fiber.
+SUMMARY If you eat breakfast cereal, make sure it’s low in sugar and high in fiber.
 Pay attention to portion sizes, and always read the ingredients list.
 You can also enrich your cereal by adding your own protein.

 If you are hungry in the morning, you should eat breakfast.
-However, it is best to choose whole, single-ingredient foods.
+However, it’s best to choose whole, single-ingredient foods.

 Here are a few great choices:

-One study of teenage girls found that a high-protein breakfast of eggs and lean beef increased fullness.
-It also reduced cravings and late-night snacking (19).
+One study in teenage girls found that a high-protein breakfast of eggs and lean beef increased fullness.
+It also reduced cravings and late-night snacking ().

-Bottom Line: It is best to choose whole foods for breakfast.
-Eggs are a great choice, as they are very nutritious and filling.
+SUMMARY It’s best to choose whole foods like eggs for breakfast, as they’re very nutritious and filling.
 High-protein breakfasts may help reduce cravings and promote weight loss.

-If you must eat breakfast cereal, make sure to read the ingredients list and be wary of front label health claims.
-Choose cereals that are high in fiber and low in sugar.
+If you eat cereal, read the ingredients list and approach health claims with skepticism.
+The best cereals are high in fiber and low in sugar.

 That said, many healthier breakfast options exist.
 Whole, single-ingredient foods — such as oat porridge or eggs — are a great choice.